briananders/briananders.me/source/blog/Apple-Campus-2-Construction.html.markdown

 published: true
 ---

-If you've been in Cupertino, CA lately, you'll know that traffic is nuts, especially on Wolfe and Homestead.
+If you've been in Cupertino, CA lately, you'll know that traffic is nuts, especially on Wolfe and Homestead[READMORE].
 There's been a lot of construction and you might be like "what is going on?"
 Well, here's what's up:

-Apple is building a <a href="http://www.cupertino.org/index.aspx?page=1107" target="_blank">new campus</a>.
+Apple is building a [new campus](http://www.cupertino.org/index.aspx?page=1107).
 Below is a rendering of the building; included is a map showing the building in its place to give a rough idea of scale.
 The surrouding roads, clockwise, starting from the north are: Homestead, Tantau, Pruneridge, and Wolfe.
-See it on <a href="https://www.google.com/maps/@37.3323794,-122.0103602,16z" target="_blank">Google Maps</a>.
+See it on [Google Maps](https://www.google.com/maps/@37.3323794,-122.0103602,16z).

 <div class="row">
 <div class="apple-rendering"></div>